mikepqr/algorithms/notes/02-proofs.md

 Suppose P is false.
 Deduce something known to be false.
 This is a contradiction, therefore P must be true.

+This works because the only way "¬P ⇒ F is true" can be true, is if ¬P is false, by the definition of implication.

 Note this is essentially proof by contrapositive of T ⇒ P. The contrapositive of this proposition is ¬P ⇒ F.